dzineer/laravel-webauthn-public/README.md

 # Usage

-Got to `https://webauthn.dzineer.com/webauthn/register` to register a new key.
+Go to `https://webauthn.dzineer.com/webauthn/register` to register a new key.

 # License